 This beautiful updo can work for locs and minis.
 Be sure to keep your hair and scalp moisturized along the way.
-To keep my hair and scalp moisturized, I fill a continuous spray bottle with water and aloe and spray it liberally when my hair feels dry.
+To do this, I fill a continuous spray bottle with water and aloe, spritzing it liberally when my hair feels dry.

 Flat Twist Bantu Knots

-If you can't tell, I am a sucker for a bob.
+If you can't tell, I'm a sucker for a bob.
 What I love about this chin-length cut is how simple yet sleek it is.
-Take a cue from Lania and let your ends run free for an I-woke-up-like this look.

 Cornrows are a protective style classic.
 Learning how to braid your own hair can take some practice, but once you get the gist of it, you'll be asking yourself why you didn't learn sooner.

 An Angled, Twisted Bob

-The slim twists and the angled shape take this look up a notch.
+The slim twists and angled shape take this look up a notch.
 You may need to find a way to seal the ends so they don’t unravel.

 Headwraps are a great go-to protective style.
 Remember to wrap your hair in a silk or satin scarf first to shield your hair underneath.